backend-development/backend-development-textbook/source/apis.md

 The acronym REST was coined by Roy Fielding in his dissertation.
-When describing the architecture of the web, and what made it so successfull on a technical level, he desribed this architecture as "Representational State Transfer".
+When describing the architecture of the web, and what made it so successfull on a technical level, he desribed this architecture as "Representational State Transfer" (REST).

+This Acronym was later picked up to describe a certain style of API, and to distiguishe such APIs from SOAP APIs.

-A REST API allows to access and manipulate textual representations of Web resources using a uniform and predefined set of stateless operations.
+A REST API allows to access and manipulate textual representations of Web resources using HTTP Methods and stateless operations.

 "Web resources" were first defined on the World Wide Web as documents or files identified by their URLs, but today they have a much more generic and abstract definition encompassing every thing or entity that can be identified, named, addressed or handled, in any way whatsoever, on the Web.

+[Tilkov(2007)](https://www.infoq.com/articles/rest-introduction) gives a brief introduction to REST.
+The main points are:

+1. Give every resource a  unique URL
+2. “Hypermedia as the engine of application state” (HATEOAS) - use URLs to reference
+3. Use HTTP Methods (and Status Codes) as intended.
+See [Status codes](https://httpstatuses.com/422)
+4. One resource can have multiple representations, for example HTML, JSON and XML
+5. Communicate statelessly - if possible!

 ## JSON API